lucanest/Phyloformer/README.md

 ## Simulation and training

 To train the network one needs to simulate phylogenetic trees and alignments of sequences evolving along them.

+### Simulating the trees
-The trees can be generate with
+The trees can be generated with
 ```
 python simulations/simulateTrees.py --nleaves <number of leaves in each tree> (default 20) --ntrees <number of trees> --type <tree topology> (default uniform) --o <output directory> --bl <branch lenght distribution> (default uniform)
 ```